SakoDroid/Java-Libraries/ir/xako/JSON/README.md

 Note :
 ------------
-JSONDocument's toString method has been overridden and returns the JSON format of the document.</br>
+1. JSONDocument's toString method has been overridden and returns the JSON format of the document.</br></br>
-Also every method has Java doc, so i won't write every method documentation.
+2. Every method has Java doc, so i won't write every method documentation.</br></br>
+3. This library supports commenting in json files.
+Anything after "//" will be ignored until new line character.

 Examples :
 ------------